 Mango Kulfi – After homemade Kulfi I am back with Mango kulfi.
 It is so hot these days that I do not think we can survive summers without these homemade kulfis( my husband’s and kid’s words).
-Generally cream is added to Kulfi to give it a creamy flavour but by adding bread slices I do not have any need of adding cream to these Kulfis.
-That is why we can call these guilt free indulgence.
+Generally, the cream is added to Kulfi to give it a creamy texture but by adding bread slices I do not have any need of adding cream to these Kulfis.
+That is why we can call these guilt-free indulgence.

 Mango Kulfi is my husband’s favorite Kulfi.
 I think he likes everything with mangoes in it.
 Though my kids still prefer regular homemade Kulfi.
 I think they like different flavors deliberately so that I keep on making different flavors of everything 😉